 Within the arboretum, you’ll find a huge variety of trees and plants, which you can expect to change in color, size, and look in each season.

 There are a few different trails to hike, each showcasing the park’s beauty, and a few are paved and accessible for wheelchairs.
-If you’re up for a bit longer hike, there is a trail connecting Hoyt Arboretum and Pittock Mansion so that you can visit both in one stop!
+If you’re up for a bit longer hike, there is a trail connecting Hoyt Arboretum and Pittock Mansion, located at the edge of Forest Park, so that you can visit both in one stop!

 13 – Taste Test Voodoo Doughnuts